-- (a) The City, at its sole discretion, shall determine the number of qualified EMT's to be assigned and receiving the EMT pay increment. - (b) Each qualified must re-certify every two (2) years.
-If the EMT status is not re-certified, the EMT pay increment will be removed.
+(a) The City, at its sole discretion, shall determine the number of qualified

+EMT's to be assigned and receiving the EMT pays increment.

+- (b) Each qualified must re-certify every two (2) years.
+If the EMT status is not re-certified, the EMT pay increment will be removed. - (c) Employees in the class of Fire Marshal shall not be eligible to receive EMT pay.